 This site uses affiliate links and we may earn a small commission when you use our links and make a purchase without incurring additional fee yourself.
 Many thanks for supporting this website.
 Please see our disclosure page for more details.

 Wondering what to do in Maine while making your way up coastal Maine?
 The “Vacationland” offers an abundance of fun for nature seekers and foodies, and it is a perfect addition to your cross country road trip.
-Consider this extensive list of exciting activities while planning a trip to Maine.
+Consider this bucket list of exciting activities while planning a road trip around the coast of Maine.
 These adventures promise to give you an unforgettable Maine experience!

 1| Chasing Lighthouses

 One of the fun things to do in Maine is lighthouse hopping.
 With more than 60 lighthouses dotting Maine’s coastline, you will not run out of lighthouses to visit.

 In the past, these lighthouses guide ships toward safe harbor away from dangerous rocks; today, their purpose is more aesthetic than practical.
 Some of the most photogenic and famous Maine lighthouses are Bass Harbor Head Lighthouse in Acadia National Park, Marshall Point Lighthouse in Port Clyde, Owls Head Light in Rockland, Pemaquid Point Lighthouse in Bristol, and Portland Head Light in Cape Elizabeth.

 Instead of self-driving, there are many Maine lighthouse tours you can join.
 We highly recommend Summer Feet Cycling’s 5 Lighthouse Bike Tour that takes you to five iconic lighthouses on the shores of Casco Bay by bike!

 Summer is the best time to visit Maine for a good reason – the lobsters!!
 Even though Maine lobster season runs year long, mid-summer to mid-fall is when Maine lobsters are abundant and have the best flavor!